-How To Write Content For Your Business That Stands Out…
+How To Write For Your Business And Stand Out.

-You’re in charge of your companies content; you have been given the lone task of attracting new business from the written word.
+You’re in charge of your companies content; tasked with attracting new business from the written word.

-It’s no easy task, in fact you may well be lost, the prospect of being responsible for generating traffic through shaped content.
+It’s no easy task; you may well be lost, the prospect of being responsible for generating traffic through shaped content.

 Targeting your potential customer audience with content is a daunting prospect indeed.
-However all is not lost, Media Plant is on hand to offer you guidance with our 8 handy tips on writing content for a business blog.
+However all is not lost, Media Plant is on hand to offer you guidance with our eight handy tips on writing material for a business blog.

 Our simple 8 step process will help you get the most out of your time and indeed deliver content that your potential customers will want to read.